Android-PowerUser/Free_Play_Console/README.md

 ### "12-Tester-rule"

 Google has illegally introduced a "12-tester-rule" for all non-business accounts.
 This applies to all accounts registered in the Play Console since November 13, 2023.
 Creating a business account involves significantly more effort.
 The "12-tester-rule" states that you must have at least 12 testers for 14 days for every app to be approved on the Play Store.

+This violates Article 102 of the TFEU, § 19 and § 33 of the Act against Restraints of Competition (GWB) under German law.
+Those affected are entitled to sue for an injunction under German law.

+The German Federal Cartel Office also considers it a violation, but has refrained from taking action due to a lack of staff.
+The EU Commission has been informed and stated that it will "include it in its monitoring of Alphabet."

+They could theoretically impose fines of 10% of annual turnover each year and 20% for repeat offenses.
+Apparently they could even break up Alphabet.
+Whoever believes it